Name of Quebec City

 The official name of Quebec City (used by both the federal and provincial governments) is Québec, with an acute accent, in both official languages of Canada (Canadian English and Canadian French).
 In English, the acute accent differentiates between the official name of the city named Québec, and the constitutional name of the province named Quebec, spelled without any diacritics.
-In French, they're both spelled Québec, with an acute accent.
+In French, they are both spelled Québec, with an acute accent.

 Distinction with the province

 In unofficial English texts, the accent is often dropped and Québec is informally referred to as "Quebec City".
 In French, names of geographical regions such as provinces and countries are typically preceded by articles whereas city names are not (unless it is part of the name, such as "La Malbaie").
-As a result, the province is called le Québec ("in Quebec" = au Québec, "from Quebec" or "of Quebec" = du Québec) while the city remains simply Québec ("in Québec City" = à Québec, "from / of Quebec City" = de Québec).
+As a result, the province is called le Québec ("in Quebec" = au Québec, "from/of Quebec" = du Québec) while the city remains simply Québec ("in Québec City" = à Québec, "from/of Quebec City" = de Québec).
 Where context requires further differentiation, words such as "la ville de Québec" and "la province de Québec" can be used (taking care not to capitalize the word "ville").